By Matt May

 Carvoeiro beach gets very busy in summer, but the town is worth visiting out of season when the Algarve temperatures are usually 10 or so degrees higher than in the UK.

-Lagos is located in one of the most picturesque areas of the western Algarve.
+Lagos is in one of the most picturesque areas of the western Algarve.
 Lagos is probably best known for its rock formations which form the backdrop for many of the postcards from the resort.
 Lagos is a busy town centred on the tourism industry, but still retains much of its heritage in the old town and port area.

 Lagos is a good base for families, offering plenty of activities in addition to some of the best beaches in the Algarve.
 Boat trips around the rocks, diving, fishing, walking and water sports are some of the most popular activities.

 The beach at Monte Gordo is huge, it is around 100m from the beach edge to the water which means beach space is always easy to find unlike at some of the other smaller resorts.
-There are a number of bars and restaurants on the beach itself, and plenty more lining the long, palm-lined promenade.
+There are several bars and restaurants on the beach itself, and plenty more lining the long, palm-lined promenade.
 Here you can enjoy a meal, and in the evenings listen to traditional Portuguese Fado music at some of the bars, although you may be charged a small entry fee where.

 For visitors searching for an up-market and rather exclusive holiday setting, the adjacent resorts of Quinta do Lago and Vale do Lobo are set in tranquil, coastal pine forests within walking distance to some of the Algarve's finest beaches.